 - If your employer is H-1B cap-exempt.

-- Last year, some of the top cap exempt jobs included positions such as researcher, occupational therapist, research assistant, analyst, biologist and nurse.
+- Last year, some of the top cap-exempt jobs included positions such as researcher, occupational therapist, research assistant, analyst, biologist, and nurse.
 Generally, a position at a non-profit organization, institute of higher education, or governmental research center qualifies as cap-exempt.
-Again, you will need to ensure that the employer is H-1B cap exempt before taking action.
+Again, you will need to ensure that the employer is H-1B cap-exempt before taking action.

-What If Selected Petitions Are Denied?
+What If the Petitions for Selected Registrations Are Denied?

 If there are 85,000 slots available in the lottery and that many are chosen, some will inevitably be denied or withdrawn.
 When that happens, the USCIS has developed a way to fill those now-vacant spots.